-Executive summary
+Executive Summary

-This report summarises the pre-application consultation carried out by SP Energy Networks (SPEN) for a proposed new 400kV/132kV substation adjacent to the existing 400kV overhead electricity transmission line and the B7078 road at Red Moss in South Lanarkshire.
+This report summarises the three pre-application consultations carried out by SP Energy Networks (SPEN) for a proposed new 400kV/132kV substation adjacent to the existing 400kV overhead electricity transmission line and the B7078 road at Red Moss in South Lanarkshire.
 It accompanies the planning application and associated documents submitted to South Lanarkshire Council.

-SPEN carried out pre-application consultation with local residents and stakeholders from Monday 05 June 2023 to Friday 30 June 2023.
-No objections were received, and following the consultation SPEN reviewed and finalised its plans for submission.
+SPEN carried out pre-application public consultation with local residents and stakeholders from Monday 05 June 2023 to Friday 30 June 2023, consulting on initial proposals.
+Since then, we have continued talking to stakeholders and conducting technical and environmental studies.